Jeff Sessions Indicates That He’s Done With Politics, Won’t Try To Win His Old Senate Seat Back

 — POLITICO (@politico) December 5, 2018

-Sessions time as attorney general was marked by an acrimonious relationship with president Donald Trump, even though he was the first senator to endorse him.
+Sessions’ time as attorney general was marked by an acrimonious relationship with President Donald Trump, even though he was the first senator to endorse him.
 As Time Magazine notes, Trump repeatedly indicated his displeasure with the fact that Sessions recused himself from any Justice Department investigations into potential collusion with Russia during the run-up to the 2016 presidential election.

-In March 2017, The Washington Post reported that Sessions met with Russia’s ambassador to the United States, and did not reveal this his Senate confirmation hearing.
+In March 2017, the Washington Post reported that Sessions met with Russia’s ambassador to the United States and did not reveal this at his Senate confirmation hearing.
 Sessions recused himself the day after the report was published.

-Two months after the recusal, Special Prosecutor Robert Mueller was appointed.
-Later, in May, a report from The New York Times claims that the president “berated” Sessions in the Oval Office and asked him to resign.
-Trump also started to undermine the former Attorney General in public.
+Two months after the recusal, special prosecutor Robert Mueller was appointed.
+Later, in May, a report from the New York Times claims that the president “berated” Sessions in the Oval Office and asked him to resign.
+Trump also started to undermine the former attorney general in public.

 In August, the former senator fired back and said that he would not be “improperly influenced by political considerations.”